 Rotary Engine or Wankel Engine:

 A rotary engine or Wankel engine is a type of internal combustion engine.
-In this design, it is the crankshaft that remains stationary while the triangular rotor rotates.
+In this design, the crankshaft remains stationary while the triangular rotor rotates.
 Unlike conventional engines, rotary engines have the arrangement of the cylinder moving around a fixed crankshaft.

-The rotary engine uses the combustion of the fuel to spin a triangular rotor around the central driveshaft.
+The rotary engine uses fuel combustion to spin a triangular rotor around the central driveshaft.
 This engine successfully does away from the piston type and provides the crankshaft.
 These engines are perfectly balanced and very refined.
 Felix Wankel invented one of the most popular types of rotary engines.
-It has been employed in the powerful and famous Mazda sports cars.
+The powerful and famous Mazda sports cars have employed it.
 It is the most talentedly designed internal combustion engine of modern times.

-The rotary engine is not as efficient as the piston engines.
-It has undergone research and for the development throughout the century all over the world.
-The main factors that make the rotary engines successful are smooth running, fewer parts and low weight.
-The rotary engine delivers a very smooth power because of less reciprocating parts while it delivers large rotating motion.
+However, the rotary engine is not as efficient as the piston engines.
+It has undergone research and development throughout the century all over the world.
+The main factors that make the rotary engines successful are smooth running, fewer parts, and low weight.
+The rotary engine delivers very smooth power because of fewer reciprocating parts while delivering a large rotating motion.

-It has a low weight advantage as well.
-It is a very conventional engine that has the heavy flywheel which stores the energy in pulses and also reduces the vibrations.
-The rotary engines gain substantial power-to-weight ratio for not needing to add the flywheel.
-This engine rotates the cylinder block and creates its own speedy moving cooling airflow while running.
+It has a low-weight advantage as well.
+It is a very conventional engine with a heavy flywheel, which stores the energy in pulses and reduces vibrations.
+The rotary engines gain a substantial power-to-weight ratio for not needing to add the flywheel.
+This engine rotates the cylinder block and creates its own speed, moving cooling airflow while running.

 Furthermore, the Wankel engine is an internal combustion engine that uses an eccentric rotary design.
 It converts the pressure into a rotating motion.
-Among all the engine design and classifications, the Wankel engine has maximum advantages.
+Among all the engine designs and classifications, the Wankel engine has maximum advantages.
 It offers benefits such as compactness, smoothness, and simplicity.
-This type of engine offers more revolutions per minute or high speed, which gives more performance.
-Wankel engine also has a high power-to-weight ratio.
+In addition, this type of engine offers more revolutions per minute or high speed, which gives more performance.
+The Wankel engine also has a high power-to-weight ratio.

 Furthermore, all the Wankel engine components rotate in a single direction.
 The main advantage of this engine is that it has a compact design.
-These engines have multiple applications.
-A variety of vehicles and machines use the rotary engine.
+As a result, these engines have multiple applications.
+A variety of vehicles and machines use this type of engine.
 These include racing cars, automobiles, aircraft, motorcycles, go-karts, snowmobiles, jet skis, and auxiliary power units.

-Moreover, it can also be used in personal watercraft for aircraft.
+Moreover, you can also use it in a personal watercraft or aircraft.
 It does not suffer from scaling effects, which other engines do due to limiting their size.
-The Wankel engine is capable of using fuels with a wider octane rating.
+The Wankel engine is capable of using fuels with a broader octane rating.
 It is more efficient than a piston engine as it reaches more revolutions (speed) per minute.
-The engine contains fewer parts.
-It does not have any reciprocating part in it which reduces the cost of mass-production.
+The motor contains fewer parts.
+It does not have any reciprocating part in it, which reduces the cost of mass production.

 Rotary Engine Advantages:

-- Smaller in size, lighter in weight and more compact compared to reciprocating engines.
+- Smaller in size, lighter in weight, and more compact than reciprocating engines.

 - Cheaper and simple in construction for mass-production

-- Absence of many parts such as connecting rods, camshaft, and valve mechanism, etc.
+- Absence of many parts such as connecting rods, camshaft, valve mechanism, etc.

 - Easier to the balance due to less number of parts